-- > Toxicants in biota: - > Condition and extent of Benthic Communities and Habitat (BCH); - > Condition of and extent Benthic Infauna; and - > Animal kills/ disease/ lesions;
+- > Toxicants in biota; - > Condition and extent of Benthic Communities and Habitat (BCH); - > Condition of and extent Benthic Infauna; and - > Animal kills/ disease/ lesions;

 Upon completion of baseline sampling programs associated within this Plan and to be implemented under the BCHMMP (as summarised in Section 6.5.5) numerical EQS will be included into a revised version of this plan.
+The revised MEQMMP will be submitted to the CEO at DWER for endorsement of the revised EQG and EQS.

-For context the preliminary EQS considered applicable are defined within Table 20.
+For context the preliminary EQS considered applicable are defined within Table 19.

-Table 20: Preliminary EQSs for routine Marine Environmental Quality Monitoring
+Table 19: Preliminary EQSs for routine Marine Environmental Quality Monitoring

-EQI EQS Moderate High Maximum Salinity in bitterns Key toxicants in bitterns Dilutions meet 90% SPL as determined through WET testing Dilutions meet 99% SPL as determined through WET testing No change from natural background concentrations No loss or decline within BCH greater than 95% percentile of natural conditions No change in BCH communities from natural conditions Toxicants in Sediment Toxicants in Water No loss or decline within benthic fauna communities greater than 95% percentile of natural conditions No change in benthic fauna community composition as compared to natural conditions No EQS Apply 80th percentile of tissue toxicant concentrations in filter feeders compared with suitable reference site No detectable change from natural background levels No reports of animal disease or deaths attributable to the Project No loss or decline within BCH greater than 95% percentile of natural conditions No change in BCH communities from natural conditions Physicochemical stressors in water/ Biological Conditions No loss or decline within benthic infauna communities greater than 95% percentile of natural conditions No change in benthic infaun natural condi No reports of animal disease or deaths attributable to the Project
+EQI EQS Moderate High Maximum Salinity in bitterns Key toxicants in bitterns Dilutions meet 90% SPL as determined through WET testing Dilutions meet 99% SPL as determined through WET testing No change from natural background concentrations No loss or decline within BCH greater than 95% percentile of natural conditions No change in BCH communities from natural conditions Toxicants in Sediment Toxicants in Water No loss or decline within benthic fauna communities greater than 95% percentile of natural conditions No change in benthic fauna community composition as compared to natural conditions No EQS Apply 80th percentile of tissue toxicant concentrations in filter feeders compared with suitable reference site No reports of animal disease or deaths attributable to the Project Subtidal BCH No loss or decline within BCH greater than 95% percentile of natural conditions No change in BCH communities from natural conditions Physicochemical stressors in water/ Biological Conditions No loss or decline within benthic infauna communities greater than 95% percentile of natural conditions No change in benthic infauna communities from natural conditions No reports of animal disease or deaths attributable to the Project